vitormhenrique/OctoPrint-Enclosure/README.md

 <pre><code>i2cdetect -y 1</code></pre>

+* For Neopixel

+If your setup does not have pip install pip:
+`sudo apt-get install python-pip`

+Install the required library:
+`sudo pip install rpi_ws281x`

+rpi_ws281x really needs sudo, and you need to setup up so your rpi does not ask for a password when runing a python script, so run:

+`sudo visudo`

+and add `pi ALL=(ALL) NOPASSWD: ALL` to the end of the file.

+Also backlist the audio kernel:

+`sudo nano /etc/modprobe.d/snd-blacklist.conf`

+add the `blacklist snd_bcm2835` to the end of the file:

 * GPIO

 This release uses RPi.GPIO to control IO of raspberry pi, it should install and work automatically.
 If it doesn't please update your octoprint with the latest release of octopi.